-Claudia is Ink Academy’s co-founding partner and Finance Director.
-She runs the business, strategy and marketing side of the business, as well as running the Author Masterclasses.
+Claudia is Ink Academy’s co-founding partner and Finance Director, and runs the business, strategy and marketing side of the business.
 She completed a BA at Oxford University, an MA at Cass Business School, and a postgraduate diploma at the London School of Business & Finance.
 Following a decade working in Property Investment and Development, she decided to apply her business understanding to a more creative pursuit.
 Claudia has a deep love of books, in particular literary fiction, and is a prolific reader.
-She is passionate about finding and helping new writers, and curated Ink Anthology: a free magazine for agents and publishers showcasing debut writers, created with the aim of giving new and emerging writers an opportunity to get their work out into the world.
+She is passionate about finding and helping new writers.

 LU SPINNEY taught the November 2017 Author Masterclass.
 She was born in Cape Town and grew up on a farm in Natal near the Drakensberg mountains.
 After university, she left South Africa to study in Nice and Paris, before settling in London.
-She is the author of Beyond the High Blue Air, a memoir published in May 2016 by Atlantic.
+She is the author of Beyond the High Blue Air, a memoir published in 2016 by Atlantic in the UK and Catapult in the US.
 She is currently working on her second book, a work of fiction.
-Beyond the High Blue Air will be published in the US in August 2017, by Catapult.

 ‘This book is a work of the highest literary skill and heroic courage’ – John Sutherland